Near Kenney in Dewitt County, Illinois — The American Midwest (Great Lakes)

 Location.
-Marker is missing.
-It was located near 40° 6.001′ N, 89° 8.725′ W. Marker was near Kenney, Illinois, in Dewitt County.
-Marker was on County Route 350 N 0.3 miles west of County Road 020 E, on the right when traveling west.
+40° 6.001′ N, 89° 8.725′ W. Marker is near Kenney, Illinois, in Dewitt County.
+Marker is on County Route 350 N 0.3 miles west of County Road 020 E, on the right when traveling west.
+It is at the intersection of a "Service Road," on the North side of the road (about two and a half miles West of Kenney, Illinois on 350 N.).
 Touch for map.
-It is at the intersection of a "Service Road," on the North side of the road (about two and a half miles West of Kenney, Illinois on 350 N.).
-Marker was in this post office area: Kenney IL 61749, United States of America.
+Marker is in this post office area: Kenney IL 61749, United States of America.
+Touch for directions.

 Also see . . .

 1. The Real Lincoln Highway: The Forgotten Lincoln Circuit Markers by Guy C. Fraker.
 Is the “leading authority" on Abraham Lincoln's trail as he and his fellow lawyers worked on the Illinois Eighth Judicial District of 1847 - 1859.
 See Map and History of the special Marker Series written by Guy Fraker.
 Over more than four hundred miles of Illinois were traveled by Lincoln and his fellow Lawyers per journey around the Circuit by horse and buggy.
 For students and 'they that seek' a better understanding of life in the 1860's - - this is indeed a Historical trip through the heart-land of America on the roads of Illinois.
 (Submitted on October 7, 2008, by Al Wolf of Veedersburg, Indiana.)